carvalholuigi25/LCPSoftwareDownloader/README.md

 # LCPSoftwareDownloader

-LCP Software Downloader is a simple script to download free softwares and system operations (only open source at this moment).
+LCP Software Downloader is a simple script to download free and legit softwares and operating systems.